RhetTbull/PhotoScript/README.md

 PhotoScript provides a python wrapper around Apple Photos applescript interface.
 With PhotoScript you can interact with Photos using python.
 Runs only on MacOS.
 Tested on MacOS Catalina.

+PhotosScript is limited by Photos' very limited AppleScript dictionary.

 ## Installation

 PhotoScript uses setuptools, thus simply run:

 `python3 setup.py install`

+Or you can install via pip:

+`pip install photoscript`

 ## Example